GM Investing $71 Million in Two Ohio Manufacturing Plants

 In 2019, GM paid more than $450 million in taxable wages to employees in Ohio.
 GM currently has more than 3,800 employees in the state.

 In addition, GM has continued its commitment to the Lordstown community by working closely with Lordstown Motors Corp. since May 2019 to support the launch of its Endurance pickup.
-The acquisition of Lordstown Motors by DiamondPeak Holding Corp. is expected to close during the fourth quarter and the company will be listed on the Nasdaq.
+The acquisition of Lordstown Motors by DiamondPeak Holdings Corp. is expected to close during the fourth quarter and the company will be listed on the Nasdaq.
 GM is investing $75 million in the company, which includes the sale of the former Lordstown Assembly plant and production equipment.

 Toledo Transmission Operations opened in 1916.
 Plant employees produced truck transfer cases and transmissions for four- and six-wheel-drive military trucks throughout World War II.
 Today, about 1,700 team members proudly manufacture and assemble GM's six-speed, eight-speed, and ten-speed rear-wheel-drive transmissions and nine-speed front-wheel-drive transmissions that are used in a variety of Chevrolet, Buick, GMC and Cadillac vehicles.
 Hourly employees are represented by UAW Local 14.